At least 25 bodies retrieved from Pakistan train siege

 Passengers who escaped from the siege said after walking for hours through rugged mountains to reach safety that they saw people being shot dead by militants.

-Prime Minister Muhammad Shehbaz Sharif was also expected to visit Balochistan, his office said.
+Prime Minister Muhammad Shehbaz Sharif arrived in the provincial capital of Quetta to meet with security officials, his office said.

-"The Prime Minister expressed grief and sorrow over the martyrdom of security personnel and train passengers during the operation," it said in a statement.
+"The Prime Minister expressed grief and sorrow over the martyrdom of security personnel and train passengers during the operation," according to a statement.

 - 'Our women pleaded' -